-Women who have sex with women are diverse.
+Women who have sex with women are wonderfully diverse.
 And sex between women is just as diverse.
 The risk of getting an STI or HIV depends on what kind of sex you have & who you have it with.
-So here are my top five safe sex tips for queer women*.
+So here are five top safe sex tips for sex between queer women*.

 Yep.
 Condoms are for everybody!
 Some people like using toys like a dildo or vibrator during sex.
-If you’re sharing a sex toy you should definitely use a separate condom for each person.
+If you’re sharing a sex toy with different partners you should definitely use a separate condom for each person.
 And if you’re using a toy on someone’s anus (bum) and then their vagina – use a new condom!
-You don’t want to get bacteria from the anus in the vagina, as this can cause infections.
+You don’t want to get bacteria from the anus in the vagina, as this can cause infections, like a UTI.
 Condoms are a simple and easy way to keep your toys clean and your body safe.

 If the sex you have ever involves a penis, then you need condoms too!